September is Suicide Prevention Month

 • In the U.S., suicide is the second leading cause of death among people ages 10-24, and the 11th leading cause of death overall.

-As individuals, we all have the power to make a difference in someone’s life, but we may not realize it.
+This may sound overwhelming, and it can be.
+But as individuals, we have the power to make a difference in someone’s life, only we may not realize it.
 Because suicide may be a leading cause of death, but it’s also one of the most preventable.

 Because with one conversation, asking someone how they’re really doing — and being ready to truly listen — can save a life.

 Comments or thoughts about suicide, also known as suicidal ideation, can begin small — for example, “I wish I wasn’t here” or “Nothing matters.”
 But over time, they can become more explicit and dangerous.
-Pay attention to what they’re saying, how often, and if the comments or thoughts are increasing in severity.
+Pay attention to what is being said, how often, and if the comments or thoughts are increasing in severity.

-Here are a few other warning signs of suicide:
+Here are other warning signs of suicide or suicidal ideation:

 • Increased alcohol and drug use